 Health Care Management Concentration

-This concentration prepares health care managers with the knowledge and skills to manage health care practices and utilize the fundamentals of health care management and administration.
+This concentration develops an understanding of the knowledge and skills used to manage health care practices and utilize the fundamentals of health care management and administration.
 Stony Brook University's Career Center, in collaboration with the Health Science major, have developed Internship opportunities in hospitals, clinics, physicians’ practices, nursing homes, insurance organizations, public health departments, consulting firms, and universities.
 This concentration serves the need of those students interested in pursuing clinical and non-clinical graduate studies.

 Curriculum

-HAN 436 Continuous Quality Improvement (3 credits): Provides basic principles associated with Total Quality Management (TQM) and Continuous Quality Improvement (CQI).
+Provides basic principles associated with Total Quality Management (TQM) and Continuous Quality Improvement (CQI).
 Aids identification and quality problem-solving found in all health care organizations utilizing CQI tools and techniques.
 Through the use of case studies, current events, and textbook materials, students will learn how to identify problems, recommend improvements, and collect data to demonstrate process improvement.
-Restricted to students approved for appropriate senior year track in the Health Science major.
+Restricted to students approved for appropriate senior year track in the Health Science major